Mount Tom Ski Area: Ski School

 The Mt.
 Tom Ski School was staffed by Austrians primarily imported directly from Innsbruck to teach skiing in the US.
 One of its prominent Ski School Directors was Adi Scheidle who along with his brother Heinz Scheidle employed quite a few of the local skiers as Instructors.
 During the early years of Mt.
-Tom Adi spent a lot of time selling local schools and other groups on organized lessons at Mt.
+Tom, Adi spent a lot of time selling local schools and other groups on organized lessons at Mt.
 Tom.
 He was very successful and generated a lot of ski lesson business for Mt.
 Tom as well as increasing the local skier base.

 Adi was so successful at sales that he was promoted to Director of Skiing.
-Heinz Scheidle was promoted to ski school director and Ed Ryan, one of the American Instructors was promoted to Asst.
+Heinz Scheidle was promoted to ski school director and Ed Ryan, one of the American Instructors, was promoted to Asst.
 Ski School Director.

-In addition, Smith College and Mount Holyoke at one time also allowed their students to complete ski school programs as electives, and at one time the school also had a special agreement training students of the Clarke Schools for Hearing and Speech.
+Smith College, Mount Holyoke and the University of Massachusetts all at one time also allowed their students to complete ski school programs as electives.
+At one time the school also had a special agreement training students of the Clarke Schools for Hearing and Speech.

-Snow Making
+Snow making

 Mt.
 Tom was a leader in snow making in the United States.
 It made snow almost from its start with hand crafted snow machines.
 The snow machines were put together with several pieces of galvanized pipe and were little more that one piece of pipe connected to an air source with another pipe connected directly onto the side of the air pipe that fed water into the air stream.
 In 1969 for example, its entire 28 acres employed snowmaking, and the budget for this ran at $90,000, equivalent to about $650,000 in 2019.
 The ski area pursued this strategy to draw patrons from even northern New England in years of below-average snowfall.

 In addition, the ski area constructed pipes set permanently on the side of many of the trails that fed water and air up the slopes so that the maximum amount of snow making could take place.

-Night Skiing
+Night skiing

+Beginning in the 1967-68 season, Mt.
+Tom began offering night skiing.

 Mt.
 Tom had extensive lighting allowing night skiing, and was described as having 100% lit trails before its closure.
 The slopes were extremely well lit, and could be seen from many miles away to the east of the mountain.
 Large wooden telephone poles were installed on the sides of the slopes with baseball stadium type lighting creating an almost daylight type of lighting with few shadows.

-Local High School Race League
+By the early 1990s, night skiing brought in roughly 40% of the ski area's revenue.

+Race league

 The local high school had a race league at Mt.
 Tom and raced several times a season against each other.
-Holyoke High, Holyoke Catholic and South Hadley High School were regular participant in the league.
-In addition to the local high schools, the Williston - Northampton School used the mountain for its division II and later division I ski team races as well as its recreational ski program.
+Holyoke High, Holyoke Catholic, and South Hadley High School were regular participants in the league.
+In addition to the local high schools, the Williston Northampton School used the mountain for its Division II, and later Division I, ski team races, as well as its recreational ski program.